-PAO on the sharing of private residential information #13 Q12022 Reversing enforcement errors.
+PAO on Sharing Private Residential Information #13 Reversing enforcement errors.
 Meta should give users an opportunity to remove or edit private information within their content following a removal for violation of the Privacy Violations policy (i.e., a threat of harm is present, but the story could be allowed on the platform if the image of residence or other information, such as the address, the city/neighborhood, GPS pin, or the name and picture of the resident was removed).
 The company could issue a notification of the violation and give the user a short deadline for them to act on the content, during which the content should be made temporarily unavailable.
 If the user removes/edits the private residential information out of the content within the deadline, the temporary block on the content would be lifted.
 If not, then the content would remain blocked.
 The Board will consider this implemented when Meta publishes information about its enforcement processes that demonstrates users are notified of specific policy violations when content is removed and granted a remedial window before the content is permanently deleted.
-Enforcement Comprehensive Progress reported PAO on the sharing of private residential information #14 Q12022 Reversing enforcement errors.
+Enforcement Comprehensive Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation PAO on Sharing Private Residential Information #14 Reversing enforcement errors.
 Meta should let users indicate in their appeals against content removal that their content falls into one of the exceptions to the Privacy Violations policy.
 The Board will consider this implemented when Meta publishes information about its appeal processes that demonstrates users may provide this information in appeals.
 Enforcement Somewhat Comprehensive Progress reported

-PAO on the sharing of private residential information #15 PAO on the sharing of private residential information #16 Q12022 Q12022 Improving enforcement transparency.
+PAO on Sharing Private Residential Information #15 Q12022 n Improving enforcement transparency.
 Meta should publish quantitative data on the enforcement of the Privacy Violations policy in the company's Community Standards Enforcement Report.
 The Board will consider this implemented when Meta's transparency report includes Privacy Violations enforcement data.
-Improving enforcement transparency.
-Meta should break down data in its transparency reports to indicate the amount of content removed following privacy-related government Transparency Comprehensive Recommendation or reframed Recommendation omitted, declined, or reframed requests, even if taken down under the Privacy Violations policy and not under local privacy laws.
+Transparency Comprehensive Recommendation omitted, declined, or reframed PAO on Sharing Private Residential Information #16 Q12022 Improving enforcement transparency.
+Meta should break down data in its transparency reports to indicate the amount of content removed following privacy-related government requests, even if taken down under the Privacy Violations policy and not under local privacy laws.
 The Board will consider this implemented when Meta's transparency reporting includes all government requests that result in content removal for violating the Privacy Violations policy as a separate category.
-PAO on the sharing of private residential information #17 Q12022 Improving enforcement transparency.
+Transparency Comprehensive Recommendation omitted, declined, or reframed PAO on Sharing Private Residential Information #17 Q12022 1 Improving enforcement transparency.
 Meta should provide users with more detail on the specific policy of the Privacy Violations Community Standard that their content was found to violate and implement it across all working languages of the company's platforms.
 The Board will consider this implemented when Meta publishes information and data about user notifications.
 Transparency Comprehensive Progress reported